typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 cols: 5
 ````

-The `pattern` attribute accepts every valid regex for an input validation in the frontend.
+The `pattern` attribute accepts every valid regex for input validation in the frontend.
 Please note, that there is also a backend validation that might conflict with your frontend validation.
-So please double check your validation pattern and test the input intensively.
-You can of course use attributes like `required`, `placeholder`, `rows` or `cols` only if these attributes are valid in HTML for the field-type.
+So please double check your validation pattern, and test the input intensively.
+You should, of course, only use attributes like `required`, `placeholder`, `rows`, or `cols` if these attributes are valid in HTML for the field type.

 ## Examples

-Check the following examples.
-This are only for demonstration, you can combine the attributes in all ways that are valid for html-forms.
+Check out the following examples.
+These are only for demonstration, and you can combine the attributes in all ways that are valid for HTML forms.

 ### checkbox

 Creates a simple checkbox.
-Note that the HTML-label that is on the right side of the checkbox is created with `checkboxlabel`.
+Note that the HTML label that is on the right side of the checkbox is created with `checkboxlabel`.
 The `label` is added above the checkbox so that it is looks like the label of the other field-types.

 ````
 forms: